 A natural for calming nerves…

 Fresh lemon balm is excellent for relieving anxiety and nervy stomachs.
 It also aids digestion.
-Works well as a tea or natural.
+Works well as tea or natural.
 Look for herbal tea if you are not able to grow it or get hold of the fresh lemon balm.

 A good Vitamin B complex is another one that has really helped me.
 It helps with stress, energy, and maintaining a healthy immune system.
-How it works?
+How does it work?
 Vitamin B helps the synthesis of serotonin (the feel-good chemical) and in supporting the adrenal glands in association with our fight or flight responses.